Stepan98/evm-functions-template/ts/01_scheduled_randomness/SwitchboardReceiver/README.md

-export CHAIN_ID=12345 # can be any integer export VERIFYING_CONTRACT=$SWITCHBOARD_ADDRESS # can be any valid address export FUNCTION_KEY=$FUNCTION_ID # can be any valid address cargo build cargo run # Note: this will include a warning about a missing quote which can be safely ignored.
+export CHAIN_ID=12345 # can be any integer export VERIFYING_CONTRACT=$SWITCHBOARD_ADDRESS # can be any valid address export FUNCTION_KEY=$FUNCTION_ID # can be any valid address npm build npm test # Note: this will include a warning about a missing quote which can be safely ignored.
 ```

 Successful output: